PacktPublishing/Node.js-Testing-Best-Practices/README.md

 ## Example Usage:
 * clone the whole repository to disk, or download the zip
 * npm install
-* npm test
+* run "npm test" in each of the directories to run the tests

+### Some specific examples require launching something first:
-In 3.4 there is a runsrv.bat file that runs the json-server, json-server has to be installed globally (npm i -g json-server) In 4.1 there is a run.bat file in each directory (frontEnd and backEnd)
+* In 3.4 there is a runsrv.bat file that runs the json-server, json-server has to be installed globally (npm i -g json-server)
+* In 4.1 there is a run.bat file in each directory (frontEnd and backEnd)